GazzaJ/CI-MS4-RefereE-pay/README.md

  - The Referee can also communicate with the home team coach with respect to a particular match/fixture.
  - Admin Users can add, edit and delete Clubs, Teams and Matches, as well as act as a proxy for the user and perform the tasks of either coach or ref.

-> **The ultimate intention is to provide a more hollistic and cashless solution for matchday payments and communication.**
+> **The ultimate intention is to provide a more holistic and cashless solution for matchday payments and communication.**

 #### **Scope**
 This app is intended to address **two** key needs not currently solved by existing commercial apps, namely:
 - **Paying Match Officials match fees electronically.**
 - **In app communication with the ref; with messages linked and viewed by individual match.**

 The scope could easily extend to try and include sophisticated league and match creation algorithms, or seek to track and display results.
 This app is intended as a MVP; a concept of what could be provided to address the above needs in the time available to complete the project.
-The additional features could certainly be developed and added in the future, which could eventually produce a single hollistic app for all league, match, payment and communication needs.
+The additional features could certainly be developed and added in the future, which could eventually produce a single holistic app for all league, match, payment and communication needs.

-I have grouped the key features required for this app to function as intended into their associated CRUD category for thoroughess:
+I have grouped the key features required for this app to function as intended into their associated CRUD category for thoroughness:
  - **Create** Competitions, Clubs, Teams and Matches by specific age group and allow match officials to add travel expenses into the fixture information.
 Enable Coaches and Referees to communicate with each other by adding in app messages.
 Let coaches pay for their match fees and add an order to the database.
  - **Read**, or view all of the Clubs, Teams or Matches stored in the database.
     - Display all relevant match detail in one convenient dashboard.
     - Filter those matches by age group, or Team name.
-    - Search for a team and display that teams games.
+    - Search for a team and display that team's games.
  - **Update** Enable Admin users to edit and update Clubs, Teams and Matches as required, and also allow the Match Officials to update their travel expenses.
  - **Delete** function for Site Admins, who can remove Clubs, Teams and fixtures as required.

-The final but most critical part of this app is the requirement for site security, which serves three purpooses:
+The final but most critical part of this app is the requirement for site security, which serves three purposes:
 1. Mimic existing commercial app security
 It may come as a surprise but existing app's provided by Regional FA's have tight security, limiting access to key features to registered club and match officials.
 > This app is intentionally not designed for the anonymous user.